apache/fury-site/docs/guide/java/json-support.md

 is preserved inside the group.
 Input matches parent fixed properties first, flattened properties second, and dynamic Any members last.

-Fory rejects final-name or name-hash collisions, recursive chains made only of unwrapped properties, parameterized children, JSON Any children, polymorphic or custom-codec child roots, and scalar, array, collection, or Map children.
+Fory rejects duplicate final names, recursive chains made only of unwrapped properties, parameterized children, JSON Any children, polymorphic or custom-codec child roots, and scalar, array, collection, or Map children.
 Flatten Maps with `JsonAnyProperty`, `JsonAnyGetter`, or `JsonAnySetter`.
 An unwrapped property cannot use `JsonProperty.value`, a non-default `JsonProperty.include`, or `JsonCodec`; ordinary leaf properties inside the child keep their normal annotations.

 ### Dynamic object members